ginsm/simplecmds/README.md

 [x] Handle callbacks.
 [x] Handle default commands (help & version).
 [x] Add version setter and getter.
-[ ] Add custom help description.
-[ ] Fix parseArgs acting as a set instead of an array.
+[x] Fix parseArgs acting as a set instead of an array. (f5a3e5b) oof [ ] Add custom help description.
 [ ] Work on flag identification regex.
 [ ] Allow for no amount passed in rule to mean unlimited args.
 [ ] .exec() executes a shell cmd when a cmd is issued.